Modes

 Best practices

 Check your approvals regularly.
-Approval-required only works if you actually review the requests.
+Approval-required mode only works if you actually review the requests.
 Don’t let them pile up.